Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Abstract

 \section{Abstract}

 Dynamic line rating (DLR) enables greater utilization of existing transmission lines by leveraging real-time weather data.
-However, the elevated temperature operation (ETO) of conductors under DLR is often overlooked, despite its long-term impact on conductor health.
-This paper addresses this issue by 1) quantifying depreciation costs associated with ETO and 2) proposing a Conductor Health-Aware Unit Commitment (CHA-UC) that internalizes these costs in operational decisions.
-The CHA-UC incorporates a robust linear approximation of conductor temperature and integration of expected depreciation costs due to hourly ETO into the objective function.
-Case studies on the Texas 123-bus backbone test system using NOAA weather data demonstrate that the proposed CHA-UC model reduces the total cost by 0.8\% and renewable curtailment by 84\%compared to static line rating (SLR), while conventional DLR operation without risk consideration resulted in higher costs due to excessive ETO.
-Further analysis of the commitment decisions and the line temperature statistics confirms that the CHA-UC achieves safer line flows by shifting generator commitments.
-Finally, we examine the emergent correlation between wind generation and DLR forecast errors, and show that CHA-UC adaptively manages this effect by relaxing flows for risk-hedging conditions while tightening flows for risk-amplifying ones.
+However, the elevated temperature operation (ETO) of conductors under DLR, particularly in the presence of uncertainty, is often overlooked, despite its long-term impact on conductor health.
+This paper addresses ETO under DLR and wind power uncertainty by 1) quantifying risk-based depreciation costs associated with ETO, 2) characterizing correlation-driven ETO risk from wind power and DLR forecast errors, and 3) proposing a Conductor Health-Aware Unit Commitment (CHA-UC) that internalizes these costs in operational decisions.
+CHA-UC incorporates a robust linear approximation of conductor temperature and integrates expected depreciation costs due to hourly ETO into the objective function.
+Case studies on the Texas 123-bus backbone test system demonstrate that the proposed CHA-UC model reduces the total cost by 0.75\% and renewable curtailment by 82\% compared to static line rating (SLR) and outperforms quantile regression forest-based methods, while conventional DLR operation without risk consideration resulted in higher costs due to excessive ETO.
+Further analysis shows that CHA-UC achieves safer line utilization by shifting generator commitments and endogenously adapting to uncertainty correlation, relaxing flows under risk-hedging conditions and tightening flows under risk-amplifying conditions.